Little tractor logo/Crop Assurance logo

 Royal East Kent Yeomanry

 Thomas Vickers, above third from left, served with the East Kent Yeomanry while farming at Sarness.
 He died in 1921 and is buried at Waltham.
 His daughter, Hilda married Alex Robertson in 1940 at Waltham during the Battle of Britain...
-She now lives at Manston, aged 95.
+She lived at Alland Grange from 1945 to 2013, until her death on December 20th.

-Sarness Farm has family connections on the Vickers side, going back nearly 300 years:
+Sarness Farm has family connections on the Vickers side, going back over 300 years:

 John and Ellen Vicars 1674-1711